fusterma/JUAS2024B/Tutorials2024.md

 3. From the phase advance of the FODO cell compute the horizontal and vertical tunes of the machine.

-4. Using the MAD-X match command on a single FODO cell, match the tunes of the machine to 46.0 in both planes.
+4. Using the MAD-X match block on a single FODO cell, match the tunes of the machine to 46.0 in both planes.

-		match, sequence = name;
+		match, sequence = ??;
 		global, q1 = ??;
 		global, q2 = ??;
 		vary, name = ??, step = 0.00001;